 Here, I share reflections from deep within—informed by decades of life experience, work as a therapist, and geeked-out study of all things expansive.
 Each post is a blend of psychology, spirituality, literature, and life.

 I peer into the deeper dimensions of existence to unearth practical ideas for bringing meaning to everyday moments and to crises.
 I offer these discoveries to you to invite you to explore your own depths; to discover your call, your will, your impulse of nature!

-Because sometimes?
-Finding that one sentence that speaks to you at just the right time can make you feel the dawn of connection to the world.
+Whether you're looking for words to inspire, console, challenge, or teach, sit back and make yourself at home.
+Sometimes finding one sentence that speaks to you at just the right time can make you feel the dawn of connection to the deepest dimensions of yourself, and thus to the world.

 To listen to an audio reading of this post, click here or go to bit.ly/GriefWithinGrief Grief is a tidal wave that overtakes you, smashes down upon you with unimaginable force,sweeps you up into its darkness, where you tumble and crash against unidentifiable surfaces, only to be thrown out on an unknown beach, bruised, reshaped.
 Stephanie Ericsson What I remember about May of 1992 is the crushing weight of silence.
 A silence that pressed down hard on my chest during many a random afternoon as I sat inert, watching the clock hands move, while my 14 month old son napped in […]